pwhipp/pro_angularjs/README.md

 django rest framework.
 This makes the server api easier to manage and test and gives me all the authentication and security features needed in a manner that is also suitable for production environments.

+Being able to use /sportstore/api in both html and json is very handy!